 For detecting outlier with multiple attributes, traditional outlier detection approaches could not be used properly due to the sparsity of the data objects in high dimensional data space [3].
-It has been shown that the distance between any pair of data points in high dimensional space is so similar that either each data point or none data point can be viewed as an outlier if the concepts of proximity is used to define outliers [1].
-As a result, using traditional Euclidean distance function cannot effectively get outliers in high dimensional data set due to the averaging behavior of the noisy and irrelevant dimensions.
+It has been shown that the distance between any pair of data points in a high dimensional space is so similar that either each data point or none data point can be viewed as an outlier if the concepts of proximity is used to define outliers [1].
+As a result, using traditional Euclidean distance function cannot effectively get outliers in a high dimensional data set due to the averaging behavior of the noisy and irrelevant dimensions.
 To address this problem, two categories of research work have been conducted.
-The first is to project the high dimensional data to low dimensional data that has abnormally low local density [2, 3, 5, 10].
+The first is to project the high dimensional data to low dimensional data that has abnormally low local density [2,3,5,9].
 The second approach is to re-design distance functions to accurately define the proximity relationship between data points [1].
 All these multi-attribute outlier detection approaches deal with non-spatial attributes.

 For spatial outlier detection, there are two dimensions: spatial dimension and non-spatial dimension.
 In detecting spatial outliers, spatial and non-spatial dimensions should be considered separately.
 The spatial dimension is used to define the neighborhood relationship, while the non-spatial dimension is used to define the distance function.
+In the following, we study two algorithms for detecting spatial outliers with multi-attributes.

-3 Algorithms
+3. Algorithms